eea/eionet.datadict/README.md

 #### Deployment
 Place the resulting $CHECKOUT_HOME/target/datadict.war into Tomcat's webapps directory, and start Tomcat.

+For more detailed instructions see "docs/DD Installation Manual.odt"

 ### Additional applications for modifying DD access permissions and help texts